FarhadG/codeMirror-aceEditor-theme-generator/README.md

 ## Options

-I'll be adding more meshing features; that said, if you'd like a feature, let me know so that I'll try and implement it into future updates.
+I'll be adding more features; that said, if you'd like a feature, let me know so that I'll try and implement it into future updates.